noemiepham/Javascript-projects/Event_Handlers/README.md

    scrolled from the upper left corner of the windows;
  - The  `pageYOffset`  property is equal to the  `scrollY`  property.
  - The  `pageYOffset`  property is read-only.
+ - The  `nameObject.offsetTop` position of Element ou object in windown,